 “ Make sure you think how your customer’s life intersects with your product and not how your product intersects with them.”MORE >

-George is the VP Managing Director and leader of the Foundry 360 team, and brings a customer-centric mindset to the organization.
+George is SVP of Specialty Marketing Solutions at Dotdash Meredith, leader of the Foundry 360 team, bringing a customer-centric mindset to the organization.
 Building on the great audience insights of Dotdash Meredith, George has fostered a “Brand as Publisher” framework for top brands like McDonald’s, Ford Motor Company, Massachusetts General Hospital, Bank of America, Scott’s, and Ram Trucks—building strategic and engaging content programs to engage, inform and drive behavior at scale.
 At Foundry 360, George sets the direction for new content-based platforms that allow companies and brands to play an important role in their customers lives.
 An innovative, strategic and trusted partner—George always puts his customers first, and focuses the company on building long-term, trusted relationships that endure the test of time.

 He has been married to his wife Kristin for over 25 years and has three children, all either students or alumni of his alma mater Michigan State University—GO GREEN!
 GO WHITE!

 “ If your brand is lucky enough to engage with consumers, don’t show up and talk about yourself.
 Listen, offer value, be human.”MORE >

 Diane leads editorial strategy and content creation, managing a staff of editors with subject matter expertise across a wide range of topics, including finance, technology, health, food, parenting, travel, auto and more.
 Diane is also the Editorial Director of Millie, Dotdash Meredith’s new magazine and digital brand, which is all about women and money.
 She is a frequent speaker at conferences and other events on the subject of content marketing and branding.

 “ It all starts with the story.
 If the story isn’t great or if it’s not human, then it’s just not going to get attention.”MORE >